YoselineGuerrero/dev-portfolio/README.md

-# :desktop_computer: My CS Portfolio
+# :desktop_computer: CS Portfolio

 This is where I track all of the achivements that I have done related to CS.
+I also use this site as a way to test new material that I have learned over the last 2 years.
+If you play around with this site enought you might be able to see a lot of hidden features.
+I try to make each project as polish as possible by making sure that everything is covered.

+Features covered in this site:

+- Dark/Light mode
+- Error page
+- Responsive design, compatiable with small to extra large devices
+- Proper meta tags to make site more satisfying when sharing

 The site is only frontend and was created using: React.js and MUI (Material-UI)
 <div>